pemn/usage-gui/README.md

 ### File name matters
 The interface searches in the current working directory for all files that have the same base name, and are of a supported extension.
 Ex.: "myscript.py" will match a file named "myscript.bat" if it exists.
 If the interface cant locate a supported file, it will run the embedded business logic, with by default is just a "print" of the arguments.

 ### The `usage:` line
-Once the interface finds a compatible script, it will do a text search on the contents of this file looking for a magic word: `usage:`
+Once the interface finds a compatible script, it will do a text search on the contents of this file looking for the magic word: `usage:`.
-When it is found, its line is parsed into interface controls using the templates described below.
-This `usage:` can be a comment or, even better, can be the short help message describing its usage.
+When it is found, the line containing is parsed into interface controls using the templates described below.
+This `usage:` can be a comment or, even better, can be the short help message describing the script expected parameters.
 Its common for a script to print their parameter syntax when called with a switch such as `/?` and `-h` or without any arguments.
 The origin of this interface was trying to "guess" a good control layout from existing usage lines.
 Conforming any already existing usage line to the templates should have no downsides and will even look informative.

 ### Control templates
 - `<name>=<default value>`